jktiioi/GitHub-Version-Manager/README.md

 Your name and email are not saved in this app config file.
 They are written to the selected project’s local Git config for commit records.

-## What Gets Uploaded to GitHub

-Only clicking “Push current version” uploads to GitHub.

-It uploads:

-- Files tracked by Git in the current folder
-- Version note
-- Git commit author name and email

-“Save settings”, “Refresh”, and “Restore version” do not upload your local files.

-## Safety Tips

-Before pushing, make sure the folder does not contain sensitive files, such as:

-- `.env`
-- Password files
-- Private keys, such as `.pem`, `.key`, `id_rsa`
-- Database files, such as `.db`, `.sqlite`
-- Local config files, such as `config.local.*`

-If you do not want your real email to appear in GitHub commits, use your GitHub noreply email.